johnsto/goserve/README.md

 ## Performance

-In a completely arbitrary, unscientific test on a machine where `python -m SimpleHTTPServer` achieved 46reqs/sec and Node's `http-server` achieved 625reqs/sec, `goserve` achieved 4716 reqs/sec.
+In a completely arbitrary, unscientific and unreliable test on a machine where `python -m SimpleHTTPServer` achieved 46reqs/sec and Node's `http-server` achieved 625reqs/sec, `goserve` achieved 4716 reqs/sec.

 ## Configuration

 By default, `goserve` will serve the current directory on port 8080 when run without any parameters.

-Alternatively, a configuration file can be specified using the `-config` parameter.
+Alternatively, a configuration file can be specified using the `-config` parameter for more advanced options.

 Config files are in the YAML format and have the following structure: